 “What’s unusual at the Southwest Scoliosis Institute is that we treat both children and adults,” explains Dr. Hostin.
 “What we provide here is a continuum of care, and our commitment really is to be able to care for you throughout your life.”

 The majority of children identified as having scoliosis may not need complex treatments, but they do need to be evaluated.
-Most often, we can assure parents that either we need to observe their child in four to six months, or their child’s risk is so low that they don’t need to come back.
+Most often, we can assure parents that we either need to observe their child for four to six months, or that their child’s risk is so low that they don’t need to come back.
 In the event the child does need treatment, we will discuss the available options with his or her parents.
 School scoliosis screening programs are often helpful in identifying scoliosis early so that braces can be used if necessary.
 However, once adulthood is reached, there is little evidence that wearing a brace stops the progression of a curvature.

-If your child is suffering from scoliosis, call Southwest Scoliosis Institute for an examination today at 972-985-2797.
+If your child is suffering from scoliosis, call Southwest Scoliosis Institute for an examination today at 214-556-0565.